-22. The Easy Way To Quit
+22. The Easy Way to Quit

 This chapter contains instructions regarding the easy way to quit porn.
 Provided you follow the instructions, you'll find that quitting ranges from relatively easy to actually enjoyable.
 Provided you follow the instructions, it's easy to stop porn.
-All you have to do is two things.
+All you must do is two things.